digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 **Note:**

-The sample [deployment](assets/manifests/hpa/metrics-server/constant-load-deployment-test.yaml#L37) provided in this repository, sets requests limits for the application Pods.
+The sample [deployment](assets/manifests/hpa/metrics-server/constant-load-deployment-test.yaml#L37) provided in this repository configures resource request limits for the sample application Pods.
 This is important because HPA logic relies on having resource requests limits set for your Pods, and it won't work otherwise.
 In general, it is advised to set resource requests limits for all your application Pods, to avoid things running out of control in your cluster.

 Verify that the deployment was created successfully, and that it's up and running: